-- 2.1 Efficiently access global health data from sources such as the WHO Global Burden of Disease measures and understand the limitations of these data. - 2.2 Identify the composite measures of morbidity and mortality and their roles and limitations for health program monitoring, evaluation and priority setting. - 2.3 Examine the major categories of morbidity and mortality used by the World Health Organization (WHO) and Institute of Health metrics and Evaluation IHME (Communicable and parasitic diseases, maternal, perinatal and childhood conditions, and nutritional deficiencies, Non-communicable conditions importance and Injuries) - 2.4 Describe the concept of premature mortality including age, sex and cause specific mortality rates, life expectancy and years of life lost (YLL).
-This will involve the ability to undertake calculation of indicators such as under 5 mortality rate, maternal mortality and HIV/AIDS mortality rates and YLL due to selected causes of deaths in a target population. - 2.5 Demonstrate knowledge of the major global causes of morbidity and health risks, by describing the concepts of years lived with disability (YLD) and disability adjusted life-year (DALY). - 2.6 Describe how the relative importance of each category, and of the leading diagnoses (15 causes) within each category, vary by age, gender and time, and explain potential contributors to the observed variations. - 2.7 Explain how life expectancy, YLD, YLL and DALY may be used to make general health comparisons within and/or between countries and WHO regions, and between high, middle and low-income regions, and draw implications for policy and practice. - 2.8 Perform a health economic assessment (e.g. Cost-effectiveness analysis) for different procedures or programmes.

-2 Taken from reference (1), p.
-36 ff.: 1A1, 1A2, 1A4; 1B1-3, 1B7-14; 1C3, 1D2.3-1D2.5, 1D3-5; 2A1; 3B5, 3B6; 3C2,3E2, 5A, 5B, 5C, 5D, 10A,10B,10C,10E,10D;

-Additional reference:

-Foldspang, A. on behalf of ASPHER: From Potential to Action, Public Health Core Competences for Essential Public Health Operations (edition for comments).
-Volume 2, Brussels: May 2016.
-At: http://www.aspher.org/download/75/booklet-competencesephos-volume-2.pdf
+2.1 Explore global health data sources and understand the limitations of these data.

+2.2 Identify the composite health measures and their use for health program monitoring, evaluation and priority setting.

+2.3 Examine the major categories of morbidity and mortality used by the World Health Organization (WHO) and Institute of Health metrics and Evaluation IHME (Communicable and parasitic diseases, maternal, perinatal and childhood conditions, and nutritional deficiencies, Non-communicable conditions importance and Injuries).

+2.4 Describe the concept of premature mortality including age, sex and cause specific mortality rates, life expectancy and years of life lost (YLL).

+2.5 Demonstrate knowledge of the major global causes of morbidity and health risks, by describing the concepts of years lived with disability (YLD) and disability adjusted life-year (DALY).

+2.6 Describe the relative importance of each Global burden of disease (GBD) category, how the leading GBD diagnoses (15 causes) within each category vary by age, gender and time, and explain potential contributors to the observed variations.

+2.7 Explain how life expectancy, YLD, YLL and DALY may be used to make general health comparisons within and/or between countries and WHO regions, and between high, middle and low-income regions, and draw implications for policy and practice.